eavesa2796/hello-world/README.md

 # hello-world
-This is a short exercixe to introduce me to how github works
+This is a short exercice to introduce me to how github works.
+In this edit I needed to adjust a spelling error in the first sentence.